 - by inferring your location from your IP address; and

 - from our partners or your payment provider.

-(a) Who we share your information with
+(a) How we share your information

 You may share your Canva designs to your social media accounts, including LinkedIn, Facebook, Twitter, Pinterest and Tumblr.
-You should ensure that you familiarise yourself with the privacy policies of each of these services and any privacy settings that may apply to the designs you choose to share on those accounts.
+You should ensure that you familiarize yourself with the privacy policies of each of these services and any privacy settings that may apply to the designs you choose to share on those accounts.

 If you accept an invitation to view or edit a Canva design: